Jun 18, 2019 – Where America Began

 The Flagler Memorial Presbyterian Church was built in 1889, in dedication to Henry Flagler’s daughter who died during childbirth.
 He, along with his daughter, grandchild and first wife are buried in the adjacent mausoleum.

 Of course, we wanted to take part in the free tasting at the St Augustine Distillery which comes with the tour.
-I mean, we do have our priorities!
 We exited the trolley in pouring rain and went inside the distillery lobby to get our tickets for the next tour.
 More people poured in as the rain worsened outside and loud thunder surrounded us.
 And then we lost power.
 Long story short, after an hour of waiting in the dark, we left the distillery in want of a drink and promptly boarded the trolley for its next stop, the San Sebastian Winery.
 Lucky for us, the storm blew over, the winery had power, we got our free tasting.

 IMG_4084resized